top of page

 The WildStory logo.JPG

 The Wildstory: A Podcast of Poetry and Plants launched in August 2023.
-I am the host of the show, which I produce with Master Gardener Kim Correro for The Native Plant Society of New Jersey.
+I co-host and produce the show with Master Gardener Kim Correro for The Native Plant Society of New Jersey.

 Art and nature intercept in each episode to bring listeners inside the world of poetry about the natural world and to introduce them to other well-known voices from the world of ecology.
 This show challenges us all to think about our own relationship with nature.